pfdubois/BridgeBidding/source/NoTrump.rst

    1N;5-5 hands

 Remember that after a transfer, any bid at the three-level is game forcing.
 With less than a game-forcing hand you cannot show the second suit.
-Also remember that with 5-4 in the majors you start with :ref:`Stayman <FiveFour>`.

 With 5-5 in the majors:

 * Weak: Transfer to the better major, then pass.
 * Invitational: Transfer to hearts and bid 2♠.
 * Game-Forcing: Transfer to spades and bid 3♥.

-Note how in the last two cases responder must be 5-5 because if 5-4 he would have started with Stayman.

 When you have five in a major and a |4ormore|-card minor: